sebastianspross/k8s101/README.md

 cat index.html
 ```
 # Exposing the service to the outside by assigning a LoadBalancer with IP
 Edit the yaml of the service as follows.
-By default the type of a service is ClusterIp and it is not needed to specify.
+By default, the type of a service is ClusterIp and it is not needed to specify.
 We will change it to LoadBalancer.
 When you update the service with the new yaml file kubernetes will use the SP to create a IP and LoadBalancer.
 Afterwards a rule will be automatically defined which routes the traffic to the IP directly to the service in the AKS.
  ```yaml
 apiVersion: v1
 kind: Service